n0samu/gh-update/README.md

 - **installed_date**: Specifies the date that the currently installed release was published.
 This is managed by gh-update and normally does not need to be edited.

 ## Running gh-update
+Before running gh-update, you will need to install the Requests library by running `pip install requests`.

 Once you have created a suitable config file, simply run `python gh_update.py config.ini asset_name` to update your portable program!

 For example, to update the Ruffle desktop app on a 64-bit Windows machine, you would run `python gh_update.py ruffle.ini win64`.